vietbinhit-lang/medqa-multiagent-llm/README.md

 On Colab: open notebooks/colab_runner.ipynb and run the cells in order.

+By default, `configs/v0_baseline.yaml` and `configs/v3_full.yaml` point at the bundled `data/sample_dev.jsonl` (20 original questions) and `rag/corpus/sample/` (20 original passages), so the quickstart above runs end-to-end with zero downloads.
+See `data/README.md` and `rag/README.md` for how to swap in the real MedQA-USMLE dataset and a larger reference corpus once you're ready for an actual evaluation.

 ## Evaluation protocol

 - Dev set (100-150 questions): debugging and tuning only.